 On June 19, 2012, the State Water Resources Control Board (SWRCB) adopted Resolution 2012-0032 adopting the Water Quality Control Policy for Siting, Design, Operation and Maintenance of Onsite Wastewater Treatment Systems (OWTS).
 The administrative record for the OWTS Policy was approved by the Office of Administrative Law (OAL) on November 13, 2012 and the OWTS Policy became effective on May 13, 2013.

 The policy requires that local agencies adopt the Tier 1 Standards in the policy or create a Tier 2 Local Agency Management Program (LAMP).
-LAMP’s approved under Tier 2 provide an alternate method from Tier 1 programs to achieve the same policy purpose which is to protect water quality and public health.
+LAMP was approved under Tier 2 to provide an alternate method from Tier 1 programs to achieve the same policy purpose which is to protect water quality and public health.

 Napa County Proposal

 Napa County Planning, Building and Environmental Services, Environmental Health Division is developing a Tier 2 LAMP for review and approval by the RWQCB to allow for the implementation of the OWTS Policy in Napa County.
 The LAMP will include siting, design, operation and maintenance requirements for both conventional, alternative and winery OWTS.